astro-wjz/FLASH-code-installation/Guide-easy.md

 ## Install Open MPI

-Suggest to use mpi have been installed with system, because it will be convenient to submit your missions.
+Suggest to use mpi have been installed with system, load module is a good choise.

 Check the path of system mpi and remember this path.
 ```
-which mpicc
+which mpiicc
 ```
 And remember your install-path and skip to install Hypre.
 ```